arunasunder/MovieCrunch/README.md

 - Used D3 visualization and transition between Profit and Revenue for Scatter plot.
 Color enhancements consistent on the page.
 - On hover, used transtions for showing details on movie as folks hover on movies.
 - Did hover with transition display.
-- Used Plotly interactive chart for sharing revenie and %of Budget amounts.
+- Used Plotly interactive chart libraries for sharing revenie and %of Budget amounts.
+- Using JQuery for paginations
+- Bootstrap and CSS

 ## Working on:
 A search paginated page to search by genre, year, rating and title